NautilusTrader

 • Independent token management per client type.

-• Isolated failure domains (data auth failure doesn't affect execution).
+• Isolated failure domains (data auth failure does not affect execution).

 • Clear audit trail in Deribit's session logs.